Spicy Tomato, Carrot, Celery, and Apple Soup Recipe

 This nutritious soup takes just over an hour to prepare (excluding the chore of washing up!).
 If you have a blender, it saves a lot of time if you pulp the vegetables first so that they cook quicker.

-- Medium sized onion, Cut into 4 pieces
+- 1 medium-sized onion, cut into 4 pieces

-- Several cups Water, Add water as you blend and to the mix in the pot to reach the desired consistency
+- Several cups of water to add to get the desired consistency

-- 1 teaspoon or 1/2 clove Dried garlic or fresh garlic
+- 1 teaspoon or 1/2 clove dried or fresh garlic

 - Wash all vegetable ingredients in cold water.

 - Empty the contents of the blender jug into a saucepan.
-Add water to bring the soup up to the desired volume. (i.e. runny or thick).
+Add water, if needed.
 You can make really thick soup, sort of like a concentrate, and then add water when heating up before eating.
-Stir thoroughly, bring to the boil and simmer for 5 minutes.
-It's important to stir constantly otherwise the soup will stick to the bottom of the pot and burn, spoiling the flavor.
+Stir thoroughly, bringing to a boil and simmering for 5 minutes.
+It's important to stir constantly—otherwise, the soup will stick to the bottom of the pot and burn, spoiling the flavor.
 Soup will also boil over once it reaches boiling point, so turn down the heat when it starts bubbling.

-- Allow to cool, stirring every so often to avoid a skin forming on the surface.
+- When it's done, allow to cool, stirring every so often to avoid a skin forming on the surface.

-- Stir before serving or storage to distribute any fibrous material from the vegetables through the mix.
+- Stir before serving or storing to distribute any fibrous material from the vegetables through the mix.

 Using Up Leftovers and Saving Money

 Soup is a great way of using up leftovers.
-You know that dusty stuff at the end of the cereal or muesli bag which no one likes?
+You know that dusty stuff at the bottom of the cereal or muesli bag which no one likes?
 This can go into the blender to thicken the soup.
-You can also use vegetables such as carrots which have become somewhat rubbery and other other odds and ends which are insufficient to make a dinner out of.
-If you have any wind fall apples, they can be sliced, cored and added to the soup.
-This produces a nice sweet and savory effect.
+You can also use old vegetables like carrots which have become somewhat rubbery and other other odds and ends from the refrigerator.
+If you have any windfall apples, they can be sliced, cored, and added to the soup to give it a nice sweet and savory effect.

 This soup can be stored in a fridge for two weeks.
-However I reckon it's important to sterilize the bowl or other container with vinegar and also give the lid a wipe with vinegar also.
+However, I reckon it's important to sterilize the bowl or other container with vinegar and also give the lid a wipe with vinegar too.
 I normally add about 1/4 cup of vinegar to the bottom of the bowl which probably soaks through the soup and helps to keep it.
-Then as you use the soup, keep removing from the top until you get to the bottom so your always uncovering a new surface, rather than scooping down on one side.
+Then, as you use the soup, keep ladling from the top until you get to the bottom so your always uncovering a new surface rather than scooping down on one side.

 © 2013 Eugene Brennan